 The bankruptcy attorneys with the Law Offices of Steers and Associates have an extensive background in arming families with the knowledge they need to make these difficult decisions.
 No matter who ends up filing for bankruptcy, we want to make sure both partners find the financial freedom they are seeking.

 When your family faces bankruptcy in Los Angeles or anywhere across Southern California, please contact us as soon as possible.
 We offer a free and confidential case evaluation to anyone considering bankruptcy.
-Let us look over your portfolio so we can determine your best next step.
+Let our local bankruptcy attorney look over your portfolio so we can determine your best next step.

 Elena Steers is a highly experienced bankruptcy attorney, the founder of Law Offices of Steers & Associates, and previously worked as a Bankruptcy Trustee Assistant at the Office of the Chapter 13 Trustee in Los Angeles.
 Her current affiliations include the State Bar of California, National Association of Consumer Bankruptcy Attorneys, and Central District Consumer Bankruptcy Attorneys Association.